naspredam/simple-chat-bot/README.md

 This command will:

-- build the docker image for the engine (on python/pytorch/
+- build the docker image for the engine (on python/pytorch/flask) on the port 8080
+- build the front end and start the dev mode of electron